 There is no denying the fact that chickens are useful creatures, as well as being extremely cute and having some truly wonderful traits.
 They will give you fresh eggs, and once you have eaten eggs that have been freshly laid, you’ll realise what a difference that makes to the taste, texture, and nutrition compared to eggs that are weeks old from the supermarket.

-Most chickens will lay one egg per day, with a rest day, so one chicken should produce around six eggs a week.
+Most chickens will lay one egg per day, with a rest day, which means one chicken should produce around six eggs a week.
 It might be more, it might be less, but this is the average.
 Of course, the more chickens you have, the more eggs you’ll have, and there is nothing quite like collecting your own fresh eggs every morning and enjoying them for your breakfast.

 They Are Easy To Care For

 Make sure that they have somewhere warm and safe to be at night; the cold can kill them if they’re not protected, and so can foxes and other creatures.
-Then all you’ll need to do is ensure they have a supply of freshwater, they have enough food each day (this is as easy as throwing a handful of grain on the ground), and they’re tucked in at night.
+Then all you’ll need to do is ensure they have a supply of freshwater, they have enough food each day (this is as easy as throwing a handful of grain and poultry grit on the ground), and they’re tucked in at night.
 Of course, if you have a playful or friendly chicken, you’ll want to interact with them too.